Deepika-kumar-chd/EEG_Schizophrenia_classification/README.md

 ## Workflow
 The project follows these major steps:
--EEG Preprocessing – Cleaning EEG signals using filtering and artifact removal techniques.
+- EEG Preprocessing – Cleaning EEG signals using filtering and artifact removal techniques.
--Feature Extraction – Computing frequency-domain and connectivity-based features.
+- Feature Extraction – Computing frequency-domain and connectivity-based features.
--Model Training & Evaluation – Using various ML models to classify schizophrenia vs. healthy controls.
+- Model Training & Evaluation – Using various ML models to classify schizophrenia vs. healthy controls.
--Performance Comparison – Evaluating models using metrics such as Precision, F1-score, recall and confusion matrix.
+- Performance Comparison – Evaluating models using metrics such as Precision, F1-score, recall and confusion matrix.